nickbabcock/eecs381-lint/README.md

 #define TODO 100
 ```

-Results in the following errors:
+Results in the following error:

 ```
 misc-eecs-bool-define.cpp:1:9: warning: Do not define TRUE or FALSE macros: 'TRUE' [misc-eecs-bool-define]